KarrLab/obj_tables/docs/migration.rst

 Topological sort of schema changes
 ------------------------------------
+The migration of a data file
+bases it mofifications of the data on the schema changes saved in git commits in the schema repo and schema changes files that annotate these changes.
+Because the dependencies among commits cannot be circular, the dependency graph of commits is a directed acyclic graph (DAG).
-Migration of a data file executes this algorithm:
+Migration executes this algorithm:

 .. code-block:: python